YanaiEliyahu/AdasOptimizer/README.md

 # AdasOptimizer
 ADAS is short for Adaptive Step Size, it's an optimizer that unlike other optimizers that just normalize the derivatives, it fine-tunes the step size, truly making step size scheduling obsolete.

+Not to be confused with https://openreview.net/forum?id=qUzxZj13RWY https://github.com/mahdihosseini/AdaS etc.

 ## How to use

 ```shell